vikashkr99/writeup-Corridor/README.md

 &nbsp; &nbsp; &nbsp; &nbsp; ![hashes](./img/hashes.png)
 &nbsp; &nbsp; &nbsp; &nbsp; Hash-Identifier specified that these are MD5 hashes and crackstation result shows that these endpoints are MD5 values of numbers from 1 to 13.

 ## Exploiting

-### We know the endpoints are hases of numbers so mmy next step was to write a script to find hidded endpoints.
+#### We know the endpoints are hashes of numbers so my next step was to write a python script to find hidden endpoints.